Jarrod-Angove/WAAM-code/README.md

 ### Power data; graphical tool

 This one is a little different because it is written in a pluto notebook.
 These are similar to jupyter notebooks, but are reactive, meaning all of the cells update when another cell is changed.
-First, you will need to launch the julia repo and add the pluto notebook package to your session.
+First, you will need to launch the julia REPL and add the pluto notebook package to your session.
 Then, you can launch the pluto application.
 This will open a tab in your browser with the application running.

 ```julia
 import Pkg